MP Estate Planning UK

 A modern, minimalist home office interior with natural light filtering through large windows.
 A desk with a laptop, planner, and pen sit in the foreground.
 Bookshelves line the walls, filled with financial and legal texts.
 In the middle ground, a comfortable leather chair faces the desk, suggesting a consultation space.
 The background features abstract, geometric wall art in muted tones, creating a serene, professional atmosphere.
 The lighting is soft and diffused, complementing the warm, earthy color palette.
 The overall mood conveys thoughtful financial planning and estate management.

-By regularly assessing your estate’s value and reviewing your will, you can ensure that your financial plan remains effective in minimizing inheritance tax.
+By regularly assessing your estate’s value and reviewing your will, you can ensure that your financial plan remains effective in minimising inheritance tax.
+However, a will alone cannot protect your property from care fees, divorce, or bankruptcy — for that, you need a trust.
+A will only takes effect on death; it does nothing to protect your assets during your lifetime.
 We are committed to providing you with the guidance needed to protect your estate and secure your family’s future.

 How Property Ownership Affects Tax Liability

-Understanding how property ownership impacts your tax liability is crucial for effective estate planning.
-The way you own your property can significantly influence the amount of inheritance tax your beneficiaries will have to pay.
+Understanding how property ownership impacts your IHT liability is a fundamental part of effective estate planning.
+The way you hold your property — and with whom — can significantly influence the amount of inheritance tax your beneficiaries will have to pay, and critically, whether your property is vulnerable to care fees or sideways disinheritance.

 Joint Ownership vs. Sole Ownership